 The French racing driver Cyril Despres is one of the most successful contestants in the history of Dakar Rally.
 Between 2005 and 2013, he clinched five victories in the motorcycle category of the world's toughest cross-country race, all five driving for KTM.

-In 2015, Despres switched to car category, joining Peugeot Sport to drive 2008 DKR, and since then he is the member of Peugeot's 'Dream Team' alongside Dakar legend Stephane Peterhansel and two former WRC champions Carlos Sainz and Sebastien Loeb.
-His best result so far is third place at 2017 Dakar Rally.
+In 2015, Despres switched to car category, joining Peugeot Sport and spending four seasons as the member of Peugeot's 'Dream Team' alongside Dakar legend Stephane Peterhansel and two former WRC champions Carlos Sainz and Sebastien Loeb.
+His best result was third place at 2017 Dakar Rally.

 Enduro racing instead of restaurant business